Zahid Al-Sheikh

 hijack 12 airplanes over the Pacific.

-On September 26, 2001, shortly after al Qaeda's attacks 2001 attacks on the World Trade Center, The Guardian published a report on their investigation as to whether there was evidence of a real link between Osama bin Laden and Mercy International, the charity Zahid helped run.
+On September 26, 2001, shortly after al Qaeda's 2001 attacks on the World Trade Center, The Guardian published a report on their investigation as to whether there was evidence of a real link between Osama bin Laden and Mercy International, the charity Zahid helped run.
 They reported they could find no evidence of a link, but called for a more detailed investigation—to reassure the public.

 American intelligence analysts alleged, during Adel Hassan Hamad's Combatant Status Review Tribunal and Administrative Review Board hearing that Zahid was tied to terrorism and that Hamad's acquaintanceship with him was one of the factors in favor of his continued detention.

-American intelligence analysts alleged that Zahid was the director of the Jelazee Refugee Camp in Pakistan, and the director of Lajnat Al-Da'wa al Islamia (LDI) in Pakistan.
+American intelligence analysts alleged that Zahid was the director of the Jelazee Refugee Camp and Lajnat Al-Da'wa al Islamia (LDI) in Pakistan.

-Hamad confirmed that Zahid had been a director of LDI when he first worked as a teacher for the Hira Islamic Institute in the Jelazee Refugee Center, which was supported by LDI, but he told his hearing that Zahid was never the director of the camp.
+Hamad confirmed that Zahid had been a director of LDI and not a director of Jelazee Refugee Camp supported by LDI.
 American intelligence analysts told Hamad's hearing that "other sources" identified Zahid as holding extremist views.

 Hamad replied that his relationship with Zahid was a purely administrative one, but he did not believe Zahid was an extremist.